bladeonfire2402/Product_VI/README.md

 - Pagination List Products Page
 - Product Detail

-This project was developed as part of the **TechVerse Bootcamp - Application Development** module.
+This project was developed by me

 ---